 Maybe it’s a gift I gained because I know it so well.

 When we’re like this, we feel there’s no hope.
 We’re trying to feel better.
 But everything we try seems to fail us… once again.

 The thing is, you don’t have to suffer in silence anymore.

 There’s hope, life, and light at the end of the tunnel.
 Your story is just getting started…

 Rather watch an 8 minute video with the same information?

-Getting Out of the Silent Suffering Cycle.
+Getting Out of the Cycle when You’re Suffering

 I call this a hodgepodge approach now.